Перейти до вмісту

 The Results:

-• Red team attempts to download malware: Process killed in 0.003ms
+• Red team attempts to download malware: Process is terminated before the policy-violating action completes

 • Miner never executes